amqphub/amqp-10-resource-adapter/resource-adapter-thorntail-example/README.md

 # AMQP 1.0 resource adapter - Thorntail example

-1. Start an AMQP 1.0 broker on localhost and port 5672.
+1. Start an AMQP 1.0 server on localhost and port 5672.
+If your server does not create queues on demand, use the tools for your server to create queues called `example/requests` and `example/responses`.

 2. Build and run the example code.